-Adjust frames a little at a time to avoid overcompensating and possibly damaging your glasses.
+Adjust frames a little bit at a time to avoid overcompensating and possibly damaging your glasses.

 Run the arms under warm water to make them easier to adjust.
 Only use water as warm as you can get from the tap.
-Do NOT use boiling water.
+Do NOT use boiling water!

-Avoid running warm water over the lenses, as it can affect the lens coatings.
+Avoid running warm water over the lenses, since it can affect the lens coatings.

-Glasses that pinch your nose are not only uncomfortable, but that prolonged pressure can cause headaches or migraines.
-How to fix this depends on your frame material.
+Glasses that pinch your nose aren't just uncomfortable, prolonged pressure can cause headaches or migraines too.
+How you fix this depends on your frame material.

 If you wear metal frames: Simply widen the plastic nose pads using your thumbs until the frames fit comfortably.

-HELPFUL TIP: If after your adjustments your glasses still pinch your nose, seek professional help from an optician.
+HELPFUL TIP: If your glasses still pinch your nose after adjustments, ask a professional optician for help.

-Frequently pushing up your glasses because they’ve slid down your nose is annoying, but adjusting your glasses to fix this is easy.
+Frequently pushing up your glasses because they’ve slid down your nose is annoying, but tightening your glasses is easy.

 If you have metal frames: Use your thumbs to narrow the nose pads until the frames no longer slip.

 If you have plastic frames: Soak the arms of your glasses for 30-60 seconds in warm water, then apply a gentle downward and inward pressure on the end of the arms.
-This gives a tighter fit behind the ear, which should tighten the overall fit and prevent slipping.
+This gives a better fit behind the ear, which should tighten the overall fit and prevent slipping.

-HELPFUL TIP: Summertime is prime time when glasses and sunglasses are apt to slide down your nose.
-If tightening the frames isn’t doing the job, try using Nerdwax to stop the slippage.
+HELPFUL TIP: Summertime is prime time for glasses and sunglasses sliding down your nose.
+If tightening the frames doesn't do the job, try using glasses wax to stop the slippage.

 Your glasses will feel very uncomfortable if your frames are too tight on your temples.
-On the other hand, if your frames are too loose, you can look and feel awkward.
+On the other hand, if your frames are too loose, it can look and feel a little awkward.

-If the arms squeeze against your temples: For metal frames only, use your nondominant hand to secure the lens of your specs.
+If the arms squeeze against your temples: For metal frames, use your nondominant hand to secure the lens of your glasses.
 With your dominant hand, apply very gentle outward pressure on the corner part of the frames located between the arm hinge and the lens.
 Repeat on the other side of your frames for a looser fit around your temples.

 If the arms fit too loosely at your temples: Again, only for metal frames, use the same method used to loosen arms, except apply gentle inward pressure on the corner part of the frames located between the arm hinge and the lens.
-Repeat on the other side for a tighter fit around your temples.
+Repeat on the other side to tighten the fit around your temples.

-HELPFUL TIP: Adjusting the temples of rimless, semi-rimless or plastic frames could cause them to break.
+HELPFUL TIP: Adjusting the temples of rimless, semi-rimless or plastic frames could break them.
 It’s recommended that you take these types of frames to an optician for adjustment.

 When to take your glasses to a professional

-The style of your glasses or sunglasses are also best handled by an optician.
-For example, more durable frames, as seen in rimless or semi-rimless styles, can be more fragile when it comes to making adjustments.
+Certain styles of glasses or sunglasses are also best handled by an optician.
+For example, more durable frames, like those found in rimless or semi-rimless styles, can be more fragile when it comes to making adjustments.